Beyond Empathy: Integrating Diagnostic and Therapeutic Reasoning with Large Language Models for Mental Health Counseling: Introduction

-In our experiments, we construct a benchmark to evaluate the quality of counseling responses along four key dimensions: comprehensiveness, professionalism, authenticity, and safety.
+In our experiments, we construct a benchmark to evaluate the quality of counseling responses along four key dimensions: Empathy \& Insight, Support \& Autonomy, Attunement \& Presence, Safety \& Boundaries.
 Furthermore, we analyze the training data used for counseling responses, revealing that while increased model scale improves performance, the importance of data quantity is highly dependent on its quality.
-Our main contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt] \item We propose PsyLLM, the first LLM that systematically integrates both diagnostic and therapeutic reasoning for mental health counseling. \item We develop an automated data synthesis pipeline that generates high-quality, multi-turn dialogues reflecting diagnostic and therapeutic reasoning. \item We incorporate international diagnostic standards (e.g., DSM/ICD) and diverse therapeutic strategies (e.g., CBT, ACT, psychodynamic) to guide our model's deep reasoning. \item We introduce a new benchmark and evaluation protocol tailored for counseling quality, and conduct a comprehensive analysis of model performance and data characteristics. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt] \item We propose PsyLLM, the first LLM that systematically integrates both diagnostic and therapeutic reasoning for mental health counseling. \item We develop an automated data synthesis pipeline that generates high-quality, multi-turn dialogues reflecting diagnostic and therapeutic reasoning. \item We incorporate international diagnostic standards (e.g., DSM/ICD) and diverse therapeutic strategies (e.g., CBT, ACT, psychodynamic) to guide model's deep reasoning. \item We introduce a new benchmark and evaluation protocol tailored for counseling quality, and conduct a comprehensive analysis of model performance and data characteristics. \end{itemize}